xoxzo/blog.xoxzo.com/content/The Way We Work/nomad-xoxzo-en.md

 ### Travelling? (as Japanese companies usually do)
 Ah, company trips? do you want to know?
-A part of them can be viewed here.
-(Https://blog.xoxzo.com/en/the-way-we-work/)
+A part of them can be viewed [here](https://blog.xoxzo.com/en/2017/03/01/we-are-ten-years-old/).

-### friendship with your colleagues
+### Friendship with your colleagues
 Certainly, there are variations in the finishing hours as well, so we do not always have relationships like _"How about having some drinks on our way home?"_
 However, if we find members who work online even in the middle of the night,